-In the 2018 festival season, audiences at the opera experienced an unprecedented and historical expression of community as members of San Ildefonso Pueblo, Santa Clara Pueblo and Tesuque Pueblo joined together to offer a corn dance before and during performances of Doctor Atomic.
+In the 2018 Festival Season, audiences at the opera experienced an unprecedented and historical expression of community as members of San Ildefonso Pueblo, Santa Clara Pueblo and Tesuque Pueblo joined together to offer a corn dance before and during performances of Doctor Atomic.
 All involved wished to continue to explore opportunities for working together.
-The work began with a series of gatherings that resulted in the formation of the Pueblo Opera Cultural Council (POCC), composed of six members from San Ildefonso Pueblo, Santa Clara Pueblo and Tesuque Pueblo.
+The work began with a series of gatherings that resulted in the formation of the Pueblo Opera Cultural Council (POCC), composed of seven members from San Ildefonso Pueblo, Santa Clara Pueblo and Tesuque Pueblo.

 To share our living indigenous cultural existence through knowledge of prayer, dance, song, music and art.

 - The Pueblo Opera Cultural Council is led by the Pueblos.

 - The Pueblo Opera Cultural Council honors its focus on healing.